Pursuing Passions with a Business Mindset

 “Anyone can be an entrepreneur.
 And, that’s a good thing: I can picture myself in many roles from a seventh grade teacher to a dance studio owner to a consultant.
 I believe there is nothing more powerful than teaching the leaders of tomorrow, and I think being an entrepreneur inherently means you are making a difference in the world.
 Entrepreneurs develop product or service solutions for people, profit, and planet.

-“Lately, I have expanded my interest in education to include communications.
+“My interest in education expanded to include communications.
 I am passionate about the ways in which we tell stories through presentation design, as well as through brand strategy.
 Before coming to Babson, I didn’t think I could explore my interest in graphic design.
 However, I’ve attended three courses at the Rhode Island School of Design via my Weissman Scholarship, and shared my passion for graphic design with other students through the Babson Media + Design Studio.
-Now, I’m teaching a senior-led seminar titled Designing Presentations to Tell Powerful Stories.
+During my senior year, I taught a senior-led seminar titled Designing Presentations to Tell Powerful Stories.

 “I had the opportunity to travel to Russia, India, China, and Ghana through Babson.
 What I learned was just how integral understanding the culture is to creating solutions that work within that cultural context.
 If entrepreneurship is all about seeing problems as opportunities and creating truly meaningful design solutions, then we need to have this kind of cultural humility.